jtr13/EDAV/final_presentation.Rmd

 ### Peer review

-A portion of your grade is based on the feedback *you* give to other groups.
-After the due date, each individual will be assigned two project groups to review, and instructions will be provided.
+After final projects are turned in, you will be asked write peer reviews of other projects.
+Each individual will be assigned two project groups to review, and instructions will be provided.

 **Note**: part of the grade you receive for the class is based on the quality of review that you *write*, not on the feedback that your project *receives.* Your grade for the project (as for all other assignments for the class) will be determined solely by the instructor and TAs.